FOOD, DRUGS, AND OIL

 7. Instructions, oral or written, provided with the object concerning its use;

-8. Descriptive materials accompanying the object which explain or depict its use;
+8. Descriptive materials accompanying the object that explain or depict its use;

 9. National and local advertising concerning its use;